Julian is a filmmaker and photographer. He received his M.A. in Communication from Wichita State and currently works for Yale University.

 - January 6th U.S. Capitol Insurrection

-To start things off "light-hearted," so to speak, 2021 marked the year that Netflix heavyweight Bridgerton was unseated by Squid Games as Netflix's biggest ever series launch in history.
+To start things off "light-hearted," so to speak, 2021 marked the year that Netflix heavyweight Bridgerton was unseated by Squid Game as Netflix's biggest ever series launch in history.

 A dystopian series where Korean children's games become deadly puzzles for desperate people drowning in debt, Squid Game's popularity exploded.
 The series spawned everything from discussions about the anti-capitalist themes of the show to memes and fashion trends, cementing the show as a cornerstone of 2021 culture.